 - All websites MUST contain correct spelling and standard American English rules of grammar.

 - Your complete resume needs to be displayed in HTML format designed within your personal business cabinet.
 This identically styled cabinet includes business card, resume, website and other collateral.
 A .pdf must be available for download.
 That .pdf link should be set to open in a new window.
 The downloaded .pdf should have an intelligent title: “your_name_resume.pdf”.
 In this way, the user can find it locally in a directory.
 It must also be downloadable as Word document.

 - A Linkedin link is necessary, as well as an updated linkedin account with an updated resume posted.
 Developing a Dribble and Behance account is also encouraged to expand your online footprint.

 - All work must be accompanied by a short description, process and solution examples on the web page.
-An additional case study .pdf file for project may also be made available via download, or in some cases, issuu or google docs embed.
+An additional case study .pdf file for project may also be made available via download.

 - Use the word ‘proposed’ where appropriate.
 A project presented without this word used in the correct location can lead at worst to confusion and suspicion.
 At best, it can lead to disappointment.